 FUTURE BUSINESS LEADERS OF AMERICA (FBLA): A nonprofit student organization committed to preparing today's students for success in business leadership.
 The FBLA's mission is to bring business and education together in a positive working relationship through innovative leadership and career development programs.
-We bring our mission to life through the application of our motto: Service, Education, and Progress.
-The advisor is Mr. John Smith.
+The advisor is Mrs. Sara Sumner